Refocused Puma eyes sporting chance of turnaround

 Apparel sales rose by a currency-adjusted 3 percent in the first three months of the year, against a 1.1 percent fall in the previous quarter.
 But sales of footwear, which accounts for almost half of Puma's total, continued to slide, falling by an adjusted 7.1 percent as a positive reception for the new evoPOWER soccer boot failed to make up for a decline in its motorsport business.

-Puma, which slipped further behind sportswear giants Nike and Adidas in recent years after a foray into fashion, is spending heavily on marketing and sponsorship to restore its reputation for sports performance.
+Puma, which slipped further behind sportswear giants Nike (NKE.N) and Adidas (ADSGn.DE) in recent years after a foray into fashion, is spending heavily on marketing and sponsorship to restore its reputation for sports performance.

 "We know that the repositioning of Puma and the turnaround of the business will take time, but I am convinced ... that we have initiated the right projects to make 2014 the start of the turnaround," Chief Executive Bjorn Gulden said in a statement after Wednesday's results announcement.

-French luxury group Kering, which has gradually built up a 86 percent holding in Puma since first buying a stake in 2007, said last month that it would only return to the acquisition trail in sports and lifestyle once Puma had been turned around.
+French luxury group Kering (PRTP.PA), which has gradually built up a 86 percent holding in Puma since first buying a stake in 2007, said last month that it would only return to the acquisition trail in sports and lifestyle once Puma had been turned around.

 Puma shares, which trade at a big premium to its main rivals on speculation that Kering could buy out free-float shareholders, were down 0.4 percent at 1047 GMT.